-What are Manic episodes like in Bipolar disorder?
+What are Manic episodes like for someone living with Bipolar disorder?

-Manic episodes are when someone with bipolar disorder experiences extreme happiness.
+Manic episodes occur when someone living with bipolar disorder experiences extreme happiness.

 Some symptoms of a manic episode include:

-- Impulsive behavior- such as spending large amount of money, gambling excessively, or hypersexuality
+● Impulsive behavior- such as spending a large amount of money, gambling excessively, or hypersexuality

-What are Depressive episodes like in Bipolar disorder?
+What are Depressive episodes like for someone living with Bipolar disorder?

 Depressive episodes are when someone with bipolar disorder feels extreme sadness.